Victoria and Albert Museum: East Asia

-The Far Eastern collections include more than 70,000 works of art from the countries of East Asia: China, Japan and Korea.
+The Far Eastern collections include more than 70,000 works of art from China, Japan and Korea.

 The T. T. Tsui Gallery of Chinese art opened in 1991, displaying a representative collection of the V&As approximately 16,000 objects from China, dating from the 4th millennium BC to the present day.
-Though the majority of artworks on display date from the Ming and Qing dynasties, there are objects dating from the Tang dynasty and earlier periods, among them a metre-high bronze head of the Buddha dated to about 750 AD, and one of the oldest works, a 2000-year-old jade horse head from a burial.
+Though the majority of artworks on display date from the Ming and Qing dynasties, there are objects dating from the Tang dynasty and earlier periods, among them a metre-high bronze head of the Buddha dated to about 750 AD and a 2000-year-old jade horse head from a burial.
 Other sculptures include life-size tomb guardians.
-Classic examples of Chinese decorative arts on displayt include Chinese lacquer, silk, Chinese porcelain, jade and cloisonné enamel.
+Chinese decorative arts on display include Chinese lacquer, silk, Chinese porcelain, jade and cloisonné enamel.
 Two large ancestor portraits of a husband and wife painted in watercolour on silk date from the 18th century.
 There is a unique Chinese lacquerware table, made in the imperial workshops during the reign of the Xuande Emperor in the Ming dynasty.
 Examples of clothing are also displayed.
 One of the largest objects is a bed from the mid-17th century.
 The work of contemporary Chinese designers is also displayed.

 The Toshiba gallery of Japanese art opened in December 1986.
 The majority of exhibits date from 1550 to 1900, but one of the oldest pieces displayed is the 13th-century sculpture of Amida Nyorai.
-Examples of classic Japanese armour from the mid-19th century, steel sword blades (Katana), Inrō, lacquerware including the Mazarin Chest dated c1640 is one of the finest surviving pieces from Kyoto, porcelain including Imari, Netsuke, woodblock prints including the work of Andō Hiroshige, graphic works include printed books, as well as a few paintings, scrolls and screens, textiles and dress including kimono are some of the objects on display.
-One of the finest objects displayed is Suzuki Chokichi's bronze incense burner (koro) dated 1875, standing at over 2.25 metres high and 1.25 metres in diameter it is also one of the largest examples made.
-The museum also holds some cloisonné pieces from the Japanese art production company, Ando Cloisonné.
+Examples of classic Japanese armour from the mid-19th century, steel sword blades (Katana), Inrō, lacquerware including the Mazarin Chest dated c1640 is one of the finest surviving pieces from Kyoto, Imari porcelain, Netsuke, woodblock prints including the work of Andō Hiroshige, graphic works include printed books, as well as paintings, scrolls and screens, textiles and dress including kimono are some of the objects on display.
+Also displayed is Suzuki Chokichi's bronze incense burner (koro) dated 1875, at over 2.25 metres high and 1.25 metres in diameter it is also one of the largest examples made.
+The museum also holds some cloisonné pieces from the Japanese Ando Cloisonné Company production company.